ricardsoleaxa/gaad-hackathon-template/submission-guides/design-thinking-artifacts.md

 ### Plenary Sessions

 The following plenary sessions are recommended before beginning the hackathon.
-Please refer to the [Participant Guide](**ToDo**) for the schedule of sessions.
+Please refer to the [Participants Guide][1] for the schedule of sessions.

 * Design Thinking Experience
 * Atomic Accessibility Design